KevinYoung23/KirinCPU2020/README.md

 ##### ✨Highlight in this Design:

-For the LKL instruction, the last 12 bits oprand is set to be the number of random numbers user wants to generate.
+For the LKL instruction, the last 12 bits operand is set to be the number of random numbers user wants to generate.
 So the number of random numbers generated are purely decided by the user.